astr0n0mer/digital-garden/pages/pygal.md

 tags:: [[python]]

-- [pygal](https://www.pygal.org/) is a Python module that is mainly used to build SVG (Scalar Vector Graphics) graphs and charts. #data-visualization
+- [pygal](https://www.pygal.org/) is a Python module that is mainly used to build SVG (Scalar Vector Graphics) graphs and charts. #Data/Visualization